Lymphatic Massage

 Step 1 – Arrival & Consultation

-A typical body massage session lasts for one hour to 75 minutes, treating specific areas such as backs, shoulders, necks, calves and thighs or any areas giving discomfort, aches or pains.
+A typical body massage session lasts for one hour to 75 minutes, treating specific areas such as back, shoulders, neck, abdomen, calves and thighs or any areas giving discomfort, aches or pains.

 The environment is important to the massage.
-The room will be warm and peaceful with careful consideration given to the lighting, soft music and essential oils diffused to add to the experience.
+The room will be warm and peaceful with careful consideration given to the lighting, soft music and aromas to add to the experience.

-On the first visit clients complete a consultation, where they are asked a number of questions concerning general well-being, injuries and medical conditions that the therapist should know about, in order to determine if there are any contra-indications (physical conditions that would prohibit or limit a massage treatment).
+Prior to the first visit clients complete a consultation form online, where they are asked a number of questions concerning general well-being, injuries, surgery and medical conditions that the therapist should know about, in order to determine if there are any contra-indications (physical conditions that would prohibit or limit a massage treatment).

-The client is asked to undress ensuring their modesty is protected, at which point the therapist will leave the room and the client will be asked to lie on the treatment couch under a large towel.
-During the session, the therapist will use the towel to expose only those parts of the body to which treatment is being applied.
+The client is asked to undress ensuring their modesty is protected, at which point the therapist will leave the room and the client will be asked to lie on the treatment couch under a large sheet and blanket.
+During the session, the therapist will use the sheet to expose only those parts of the body to which treatment is being applied.
 No body part or area will be massaged without the client’s permission.

 Step 2 – The Treatment

-A good oil will nourish the skin and allow a free-flowing movement as it enables the hands to glide over the area.
-The oil will be applied to the area to be massaged ensuring good coverage.
-The therapist will begin the techniques by starting with the effleurage(stroking) technique to warm up the muscles before any pressure is applied.
-The therapist applies long, smooth strokes over the body, using firm but gentle pressure to improve circulation, ease muscle aches and tension, increase flexibility and encourage relaxation.
-All of these techniques are applied using the warm bamboo sticks.
+A good balm will nourish the skin, I prefer organic Shea Butter, it allows a free-flowing movement and it enables the hands to glide.
+The balm will be applied to the areas to be massaged ensuring good coverage.
+The therapist will begin the techniques by starting with the effleurage(stroking) technique to warm up the muscles before any techniques are applied.
+The therapist applies long, smooth strokes over the body, using gentle pressure to improve the flow of lymph and encourage relaxation.

 Step 3 – Finishing Up & Aftercare